Diving in Tubbataha Reef, Philippines - Bluewater Dive Travel

 How to Get to Tubbataha

-From Manila (MNL) take a one-hour flight to Puerto Princessa (PPR) from which Tubbataha liveaboards depart.
-It takes around 10 hours to get to Tubbataha Reef from Puerto Princessa.
+Fly into Manila (MNL) and take a one-hour flight to Puerto Princessa (PPR), the departure point for Tubbataha liveaboards.
+It takes around 10 hours to get to Tubbataha Reef from Puerto Princessa, giving you time to rest before you begin diving.

 How to Dive Tubbataha Reefs

-It is only possible to get there via liveaboard.
-The liveaboard diving season in Tubbataha typically runs from March to June.
+It is only possible to dive Tubbataha Reefs via liveaboard from March to June.
 There are numerous good liveaboard options in Tubbataha from mid-range boats to luxury yachts.

 Outside the Tubbataha season, many liveaboards will visit Malapascua Island or the reefs around Dumaguete, Dauin, Coron and Apo.